 Alex Reese started his journey towards purpose-driven business after Loughlin Hickey, Blueprint Trustee talked with Alex about defining a purpose that both serves society and respects the dignity of the human person.

 This item refers to an article originally published in the Chartered Managment Institute’s winter edition of Professional Manager magazine.
 The article was written by Blayne Pereira.

-Click here to read this and other great articles by Professional Manager magazine and click here to see Alex Rees talk at our 2014 conference.
 To see the Five Principles of a Purpose Driven Business and A Framework to Guide Decision Making click here.